What is Emotional Abuse?

 It’s important to note that most everyone has an off day once in a while, perhaps due to stress, sickness, or exhaustion.
 At such times people may exhibit uncharacteristic shows of anger, antagonism or impatience towards their nearest and dearest but such occasional and manageable outbursts do not constitute emotional abuse.
 That said, if angry flare-ups are on the increase, do take conscious steps to reduce the contributory stress so that it does not significantly sour on the relationship.

-If you are concerned that emotional abuse is present or escalating in your relationship you may wish to consider exploring this through couple counseling with a suitably qualified professional.
+If you are concerned that emotional abuse that is present or escalating in your relationship you may wish to consider exploring this through couple counseling with a suitably qualified professional.